slight6/DrugWars/README.md

-# DrugWars - Just a simple remake of an old classic to practice some Python
+# DrugWars - Just a simple remake of an old classic to practice some Javascript